apollographql/apollo-client/react-docs/source/api.md

 <h3 id="graphql-query-data.variables">`props.data.variables`</h3>

 The variables that Apollo used to fetch data from your GraphQL endpoint.
-This property is helpful if you want to render some information based off of the variables that were used to make a request against your server.
+This property is helpful if you want to render some information based on the variables that were used to make a request against your server.

 <h3 id="graphql-query-data.fetchMore">`props.data.fetchMore(options)`</h3>